Students often don’t get the mental health services they need because they don’t know where to start. You can start right here on campus.

 Signs and Resources to Address Social Withdrawal

-If you are on campus and need immediate help, the Student Resource Center (Bryson Hall 183) has a licensed professional clinical counselor on staff.
+If you are on campus and need immediate help, the Center for Student Success and Engagement (Bryson Hall 183) has a licensed professional clinical counselor on staff.
 We want you to know there is hope with help.
 All students, staff, and faculty matter to MTC.
 We are here to help you find help and hope.

 Income based mental health services are provided in Marion County.
 You can learn more about these services by contacting: